-As an apprentice on this course you will be released by your employer to study part-time at university while having exposure to a range of practice placement settings.
-In university, you will experience a mixture of face-to-face and virtual teaching, self-directed study and practice-based clinical placements.
-On the job, you will engage with practice partners and service users to learn the knowledge, skills and behaviours required to care for a wide range of patients in anaesthetics, surgery and post-anaesthetic care as well as beyond the operating theatre.
-ODP Apprentices are required to complete an EPA on completion of the programme.
-The EPA is independently assessed outside of the university.
+You will experience a mixture of face-to-face and virtual teaching, self-directed study and practice-based clinical placements.
+You will spend half of your time each year on clinical placements engaging with practice partners and service users to learn the knowledge, skills and behaviours required to care for a wide range of patients in anaesthetics, surgery and post-anaesthetic care.
+Opportunity is also provided to gain experience of patient care outside of the operating theatre, learning the importance of inter-professional collaboration on patient safety.